-The cell phone procedure reflects the Bellevue University “Electronic Device Expectations” found in the Academic Catalog & Student Handbook (see below).
+The cell phone procedure reflects the Bellevue University “Electronic Device Expectations” found in the Academic Catalog and Student Handbook (see below).

 - All cellular phones must be turned off or switched to silent mode while in the library.

-- Anyone receiving a call must immediately put the call on hold and move to the main lobby entrance or the hallway outside the security gates.
+- Anyone receiving a call must immediately put the call on hold and move into the main lobby entrance or the north hallway outside the library security gates.

-- If making a call, patrons must move to the main lobby entrance or the hallway outside the security gates before initiating the call.
+- If making a call, patrons must move to the main lobby entrance or the north hallway outside the library security gates before initiating the call.

 - When using your cell phone in the lobby or hallway, voices should be kept low as the sound carries into the library.
 Patrons should take their valuable belongings with them when they leave the area to take or receive a call as the library cannot be held responsible.

-- If a patron refuses to comply with the telephone/cell phone procedure the library staff can call security to resolve the issue.
-If a student reports inappropriate phone use by another student, talk to the offending student about the procedure.
+- If a patron refuses to comply with the phone procedures the library staff can call Security to resolve the issue.
+If a student reports inappropriate phone use by another student, talk to the offending student about the procedures.

-“Electronic Device Expectations” found in the Academic Catalog & Student Handbook:
+“Electronic Device Expectations” found in the Academic Catalog and Student Handbook: